The authors of the letter wrote this with regards to the Atlantic Canadian Swordfish Longline fishery:

 The MSC offers a different picture.
 According to the MSC Global Impacts Report 2016, an analysis of MSC certified fish stocks in Northern Europe shows that they are now more abundant than prior to certification.
 Uncertified stocks show much greater variability, with average fishing remaining too high to ensure productive fish stocks.

-On our scoretable, we have, for many years, awarded a mark for product sustainability to products that carry the MSC certification and we did so in this product guide as well.
+On our scoretable, we have, for many years, awarded a half mark for product sustainability to products that carry the MSC certification and we did so in this product guide as well.

 The MSC system, despite its weaknesses and contested effectiveness, is transparent.
 As well as the Global Impacts Reports, you can go onto the MSC website and read in detail the assessments for each of the individual certified fisheries.
 But prepare for a long read as many assessments are more than 300 pages long before you even get to the peer review documents.